 4.5.
 In order to also assess emissions during trips in hot start, a certain number of vehicles per PEMS test family, specified in point 4.2.8 in Appendix 7, shall be tested without conditioning the vehicle as described in point 5.3, but with a warm engine with engine coolant temperature and/or engine oil temperature above 70 °C.

 4.6.
-For RDE tests performed during type approval the TAA may verify if the test setup and the equipment used fulfills the requirements of Appendices 1 and 2, through a direct inspection or an analysis of the supporting evidence (e.g. photographs, records).
+For RDE tests performed during type approval the type approval authority may verify if the test setup and the equipment used fulfills the requirements of Appendices 1 and 2, through a direct inspection or an analysis of the supporting evidence (e.g. photographs, records).

 4.7.
 Compliance of the software tool used to verify the trip validity and calculate emissions in accordance with the provisions laid down in Appendices 4, 5, 6, 7a, and 7b shall be validated by the tool provider or a type approval authority.
 Where such software tool is incorporated in the PEMS instrument, proof of the validation shall be provided along with the instrument.